StackTips

 It also provides several tools and frameworks for testing applications, including the Spring Test Framework and the Spring MVC Test Framework.

-Spring Boot vs. Spring: What Works for You?
+Spring Boot vs. Spring: Which one to choose?

 FeaturesSpringSpring Boot

-Source typeIt is an open-source framework.It is built on top of a spring.
+Source typeIt is an open-source framework.It is built on top of a Spring framework.
+It inherits everything Spring has to offer.

 Spring Boot is a great choice to get started with Spring development without having to worry about the complexities of the Spring Framework.
 Once you understand Spring better, you can decide if you need the additional features and flexibility of the Spring Framework.